acrenwelge/react-app/features.md

 - ✅ create new todo with enter key or new button
 - ✅ SHIFT + ENTER completes a todo
 - ✅ each todo has a priority (NONE, LOW, MED, HIGH)
-- ✅ sorting by priority
 - ✅ CTRL + ENTER brings up todo details
 - ✅ login page with dummy credentials
 - ✅ due dates
 - ✅ search for todos by text
 - ✅ UI confirmation of batch updates
-- sorting by due date
+- ✅ sorting by due date and priority
+- ✅ filter by priority, due date, completion status
-- format for overdue todos
+- ✅ tags for todos
+- ✅ filter by tags
+- ✅ sort by tags
 - editable todo details page
-- tags for todos
-- filter by priority
-- filter by due date
-- filter by tags
-- pagination
-- user can set items per page
 - recurring todos
+- subtasks
+- offline mode

+### UI Improvement Ideas

 - select app theme
+- green text for completed todos; red for overdue
+- lighten the background when color coding by priority
+- pagination (user can set items per page)
+- skeleton loading
+- drag and drop todos
+- inline editing
+- card view / list view toggle

 ## Tic Tac Toe Game